 Thus, as devotees of Sai Baba, we are expected to take care of our Swadharma along with having strong Shraddha and Saburi.
 Whatever we do and wherever we are, our actions are known to Baba and He is witness to our inner thoughts and visions.
 So we should make Him proud for choosing us as His devotees.
 That will make us Sai Devotees.
 Our actions should always be in the direction of not just making Baba happy with us but also having His confidence in us to be a stable human being emotionally.
 Being a Sai Devotee also means we are eligible for self-realization, but we have to work to gain It.
 We all remember the story of a devotee who goes to Baba for Brahma Gyan and what Baba teaches him in Chapter 16 & 17 of Shri Sai Satcharitra.
 Baba lists out ten points about the eligibility to attain Brahma Gyan and all points towards Swadharma in a nutshell.
 Let us pledge to make ourselves Sai Devotees in the real sense taking small steps towards Swadharma.

-Like every post, we will end with a relatable Shloka from Bhagavad Gita and its meaning.
+At the end of each post, we will conclude with a relevant Shloka from Bhagavad Gita and its meaning, to provide deeper insights and inspiration for our readers.

 श्रेयान्स्वधर्मो विगुण: परधर्मात्स्वनुष्ठितात् | स्वधर्मे निधनं श्रेय: परधर्मो भयावह: ||— Bhagavad Gita, Chapter 3 – Karma Yoga, Verse 35